The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Introduction

 \section{Introduction}

-The understanding of our Milky Way has made a great leap forward thanks to the different data releases of the Gaia mission.
-The third release \citep{Vallenari22} consists in a major and unique step since it includes a large variety of new data products including, in particular, extensive characterisation of the \Gaia\ sources.
-In this context, the General Stellar Parametrizer from Spectroscopy module \citep[\gspspec, hereafter, see][]{PVP_Ale} has estimated atmospheric parameters (effective temperature \T, surface gravity \g, global metallicity \meta, abundances of $\alpha$-elements with respect to iron \AF) as well as individual chemical abundances of up to 13 elements\footnote{see \url{https://www.cosmos.esa.int/web/gaia/iow_20210709}} for about 5.5 millions of stars which have been observed by the Radial Velocity Spectrometer \cite[RVS hereafter,][]{RVS18, Katz22}.
+Our understanding of the Milky Way has made a great leap forwards through the different data releases of the Gaia mission.
+The third release \citep{Vallenari22} consists of a major and unique step because it includes a large variety of new data products, including, in particular, an extensive characterisation of the \Gaia\ sources.
+In this context, the module called general stellar parametrizer from spectroscopy \citep[\gspspec\ hereafter; see][]{PVP_Ale} has estimated atmospheric parameters (effective temperature \T, surface gravity \g, global metallicity \meta, and abundances of $\alpha$-elements with respect to iron \AF) as well as individual chemical abundances of up to a dozen elements\footnote{see \url{https://www.cosmos.esa.int/web/gaia/iow_20210709}. {These elements are N, Mg, Si, S, Ca, Ti, Fe I, Fe II, Ni, Zr, Ce, and Nd.}} for about 5.6 million stars that have been observed by the Radial Velocity Spectrometer \cite[RVS hereafter;][]{RVS18, Katz22}.

-Among these 13 chemical elements, three are produced by neutron captures in the inner layers of some specific stages of stellar evolution: Zirconium (Z = 40), Cerium (Z = 58) and Neodynium (Z = 60).
-According to the seminal work of \citet{Burbidge57}, neutron capture occurs through two main processes: the rapid ($r$-) and slow ($s$-) processes (slow and rapid referring to the time-scale of the neutron captures with respect to the $\beta$-decay).
-The latter takes place in lower neutron densities and longer time scales than the $r$-process.
-The main formation sites of the $r$-process elements are still under discussion: merging of neutron stars or of neutron star - black hole binary systems \citep[respectively]{Freiburghaus99, Surman08}, neutrino-induced winds from the core-collapse of supernovae \citep{Woosley94} and/or rotating polar jets from core-collapse supernovae \citep{Nishimura06}.
+Three of these 13 chemical elements are produced by neutron capture in the inner layers of some specific stages of stellar evolution: zirconium (Z = 40), cerium (Z = 58), and neodynium (Z = 60).
+According to the seminal work of \citet{Burbidge57}, neutron capture occurs through two main processes: the rapid ($r$-) and slow ($s$-) processes (slow and rapid referring to the timescale of the neutron captures with respect to the $\beta$-decay).
+The latter takes place in lower neutron densities and on longer timescales than the $r$-process.
+The main formation sites of the $r$-process elements are still under discussion: merging of neutron stars or of neutron star - black hole binary systems \citep[respectively]{Freiburghaus99, Surman08}, neutrino-induced winds from the core-collapse of supernovae \citep{Woosley94}, and/or rotating polar jets from core-collapse supernovae \citep{Nishimura06}.